Xericore/EasyCarts/README.md

 </p>
 <b>Important note</b>: In order for intersections to work correctly, they must be built with straight rails only (like a <b>+</b>).
 Building them with a curve in the center will disable minecarts from stopping at intersections. <b>T</b>-Intersections work as well.
 <br>No special blocks are needed to stop the cart at intersections though.
+<br>EasyCarts doesn't affect Carts with Chests, Furnaces, Hoppers TNT or mobs in them.

 <h4>Features:</h4>
 All speed values can be changed in the <i>config.yml</i>.